 Yet when the Depression started, he declared an accounting major.
 After graduation, Leo joined Consolidated Ice and Cold Storage Company as a deliveryman and eventually became their bookkeeper.

 In 1933, he married and moved to San Luis Obispo.
 He got an accounting job with the California Highway Department.
 But after six months, with the Depression at its height, he got laid off.
 This happened a few more times before Leo borrowed $600 and headed home to open Fender Radio Service.

 Then World War II broke out.
-Factories stopped making radios to concentrate on weapons.
+Factories stopped making radios in order to make weapons.
 Old parts were plentiful, however, and Leo’s business boomed.

 Plus people still wanted to hear music.
 Leo became known in big band circles for building acoustic guitar amplifiers and public address systems.

-One day, a lap steel guitar player named “Doc” Kauffman wandered in to have Leo repair his amp.
-Kauffman had worked for a local guitar manufacturing outfit and the two jawed about how to build a better electric guitar.
+One day, a lap steel guitar player named “Doc” Kauffman wandered into Leo’s shop to have his amp repaired.
+Kauffman once worked for a local guitar manufacturing outfit and the two jawed about how to build a better electric guitar.

 Leo kept innovating and soon dominated the industry.
 He didn’t invent the solid body electric guitar, but he improved it.
 He became the “Henry Ford of electric guitar” by automating its manufacture.